Piano Congress - Warsaw 2-4 September 2022

 – the design of the Pleyel pianos was ideal for such settings

-–Chopin always prefers to play in salons for a small circle of friends (eg. Eugene Delacroix etc.)
+–Chopin always preferred to play in salons for a small circle of friends (eg. Eugene Delacroix etc.)

 Amerigo Olivier Fadini: Harpsichord maker, and pianoforte restorer who specializes in instruments from the romantic period.
-He has conducted a wide range of researches, particularly on the pianos manufactured by Pleyel & Cie under Camille Pleyel.
+He has conducted a wide range of researches, particularly on the pianos manufactured by Pleyel & Cie under the inspired direction of Camille Pleyel.

-In 2007, he made a first study of F Chopin’s Pleyel pianino in Majorca.
+In 2007, Amerigo made a first study of F Chopin’s Pleyel pianino in Majorca.
 This led him to advance his research with a focus on hammer felt made by Pleyel.

 In 2015, he was invited to Kraków by the Jagiellonian University to study two important Pleyel pianos: one owned by Jane Stirling, the other owned by Countess K. Potocka.
 He restored the Pleyel pianino No.10112 which was once belonged to Countess Obreskoff, a close friend of Chopin.
 The restored pianino was first used in a public recital performed by Alexei Lubimov on 10th August 2018 in Warsaw organized by the Chopin Institute.
 My review of this recording is here: